brianaung/nixos-config/readme.md

 # config_manager

-## About

-My configuration files for easy setup.
-Feel free to copy whatever you'd like, or follow the steps below to replicate my setup.
+This is my configuration files and tools.
+Feel free to take anything you think is cool.
+You can also follow the steps below if you want to replicate my setup.

 Always a WIP :)

+> My nvim config keeps growing and growing despite trying to keep it as minimal as possible.
+So, I have since refactored everything into one `init.lua` file (currently sitting at around 300LOC) and removing everything that I am not actively using.
+You can still have a look at the `/old` directory or my [old repo](https://github.com/brianaung/.dotfiles) to see how I used to structure everything.

 ## Setup